 The lodge makes a perfect stopover between the Pura Vida and the southern Caribbean beaches and the super active smoking Turialba Volcano can be seen or even driven too (4WD only) on a clear day.

 BETWEEN HERE AND MANUEL ANTONIO

 For years we tried to find places we really liked with cool onsite innkeepers in Manuel Antonio.
 Well that did not work.

 So we came up with another idea - what is within striking distance of the excellent Manuel Antonio park, the Carara park and has a great beach location.
-We found a couple of displaced Californians who understand hospitality and are revamping their great beach location in Esterillos.
+We found Tiffany & Nome, a couple of displaced Californians who understand hospitality and have revamped their great beach location in Esterillos.

 So if you are like us, not one for crowds and want to be looked after by people who care this would be your best bet on Costa Rica's northern part of the central Pacific coast right after Jaco and just north of Manuel Antonio.
 Endless beaches and a very nice place to stop off and veg for a few days.

 The rain forest starts here but within reach of a couple of our favorite restaurants in the country

 Brian and Gail are your onsite hosts at this jungle lodge just south of Uvita and one of our favorite beach areas in Costa Rica.
 Unlike most of the lodges on this page this is more of a spa/yoga lodge but you are not into yoga you will be welcomed.
 The location is a fantastic spot to reach out to the nearby jungle, our favorite kayak spot at Jorge's in Siepe (best wildlife photography), access to the Borucan indigenous community and delightful beaches like Ventanas and Uvita.

 If you are going to try for the Osa peninsular and the amazing Corcovado national park it is a perfect location for a few days stopover.